 While Albany has numerous service providers, there is need for additional services to address the needs of Albany's homeless, low-income and special needs populations.
-The City will have a competitive grant application process in FY 2013-2014 for service providers.
-Applicants will demonstrate the need to expand services or add new services.
-The application criteria will also assess the ability of CDBG funds to leverage other funds, numbers of persons to be served, agency capacity, and ability to complete the project within the fiscal year.
+The City will have held a competitive grant application process in FY 2013-2014 for service providers to award \$60,300 (15 percent of the City's total CDBG award).
+Applicants must were required to demonstrate the need to expand services or add new services.
+The application criteria will-also assessed the ability of CDBG funds to leverage other funds, numbers of persons to be served, agency capacity, and ability to complete the project within the fiscal year.
+The following programs were selected for funding in the 2013-2014 program year: